wealdtech/wealdtech/wealdtech-contacts/README.md

 Contacts manages contact information.
 Contacts consist of the contacts themselves and the relationships between them.

+A Contact is the canonical information for a person, place or service.
+It details all available methods by which they can be reached, from names to 'phone numbers,

 ##Contacts

 A Contact describes the canonical information for a contact.
-The information available in the contact is described below.
+This includes both past and current information.
+The specific data contained by a contact is described below.

 ###Handles
 A handle is a way of identifying a particular contact.
-Examples of handles are names, email addresses and application-specific usernames.
+Examples of handles are names, nick names, email addresses and application-specific usernames.

 Each handle can be configured with a particular lifetime (i.e. the range of time over which the handle is valid for the particular contact).
 It can also be restricted to a subset of contexts.